 Sensei Irvine has led several training tours to Japan and Okinawa, and through the Dai Nippon Butokukai (DNBK), Japan's leading accreditation authority on Japanese Martial Arts, he has been recognised with both a 6th Dan Grade in Karate-Do, and the Rank of Renshi "Polished Teacher" from the Head of the DNBK, a Prince of the Japanese Imperial Family.

-As the State Coaching Director for Queensland in Australia, Sensei Irvine has trained many of the State's Karate Coaches to the Bronze (Dojo) coach level, and hold a Silver (State Coach) NCAS Accreditation himself.
+As the State Coaching Director for Queensland in Australia, Sensei Irvine has trained many of the State's Karate Coaches to the Bronze (Dojo) coach level, and holds a Silver (State Coach) NCAS Accreditation himself.

-Sensei's wife, Agnieszka is a Blackbelt instructor at the club assisting with Children's classes, and his three children have all trained in Karate-Do and the Self Defence programs.
+Sensei's wife, Agnieszka is a Blackbelt instructor at the club assisting with classes, and his three children have all trained in Karate-Do and the Self Defence programs.